QUESTIONS ABOUT CHILD SUPPORT?

 The role of a Clinton child support attorney in these cases is to verify incomes, credits, and other factors to ensure fairness under the laws of Tennessee.
 The family law and divorce attorneys of The Cantrell Law Firm handle an initial determination of child support as well as modifications and enforcement.

 Questions about Tennessee child support?
 Contact us for a free consultation.
 We serve clients in Clinton, Oak Ridge, Knoxville, and throughout East Tennessee.

 Under the Tennessee child support guidelines, the base amount is calculated on the incomes of both parents, the number of children and the number of days of visitation.
 The formula then applies credits for work-related child care, for other children in the household, and other limited factors.

 The child support formula is what it is.
 The experience of our Clinton child support attorneys comes into play in the following scenarios:

-The Cantrell Law Firm handles family law in Anderson County, Campbell County, Knox County and nearby counties of East Tennessee.
-For a free, confidential consultation, call (865) 999-0101, or contact us online.
+The Cantrell Law Firm handles family law in Anderson County, Campbell County, Knox County, and nearby counties of East Tennessee.
+For a free initial consultation with our Clinton child support lawyers, call 865-457-9100, or contact us online.